 Tobacco products tax receipts are a small component of the cigarette and tobacco taxes.
-In 2006-07, tobacco tax receipts of \$44.3 million accounted for only 4.5 percent of total cigarette and tobacco tax collections.
+In 2007-08, tobacco tax receipts of \$46.6 million accounted for only 4.8 percent of total cigarette and tobacco tax collections.
 This tax is imposed on products such as cigars, pipe tobacco and chewing tobacco.
-The Division of the Budget uses trend analysis as well as data published by the United States Department of Agriculture3 to construct a tobacco products tax forecast.
-The following graph shows monthly and 12-month moving average tobacco tax collections from August 1989 to August 2007.
+DOB uses trend analysis as well as data published by the United States Department of Agriculture3 to construct a tobacco products tax forecast.
+The following graph shows monthly and 12-month moving average tobacco tax collections from August 1989 to August 2008.